OHNLP/MedTator/README.md

 - Added function for customizing sample text
 - Added changelog information on UI
+- Added tag details for corpus summary in statistics
+- Updated the visual design for corpus summary in statistics
+- Updated the color encoding for annotated tags in statistics
 - Updated scripts for experimental tasks
 - Fixed ribbon menu resize bug